mariomartinezm/QtCaPso/README.md

 $ git clone https://github.com/mariomartinezm/QtCaPso
 ```

-  2. Run QtCreator and open the project file *QtCaPso.pro*
+  2. Run QtCreator and open the project file *CMakeLists.txt* at the root of
+     the project.
 ```
 File > Open File or Project...
 ```